JPR Classics Special Series

 Award-winning producer; programmer, and music host Brad Cresswell is Radio Program Manager and Music Director for WGTE Public Media in Toledo, Ohio.
 For several years Brad was a host and producer for WNYC Radio in New York, where he oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio, WNYC2 (now WQXR's popular Q2 channel).
 During his time in New York, Brad also worked behind the scenes at Metropolitan Opera Radio, where he wrote dozens of radio scripts for their SirusXM channel.
 In front of the microphone, he can still be heard as a regular host of the popular Metropolitan Opera Quiz, which is heard on over 300 radio stations world-wide.

-Tune in Sunday evenings at 7pm, for Living American Composers: New Music from Bowling Green on JPR's Classics & News Service beginning January 4th.
+Tune in Sunday evenings at 7pm, for Living American Composers: New Music from Bowling Green on JPR's Classics & News Service through the end of March.